stevenmsalu/pi-start/README.md

 **Create Python Project Scaffolds in Your Browser**

-Pi-Start is an interactive web initializer that helps you create clean, ready-to-use Python projects.
+Pi-Start is an interactive web initializer that helps you create clean, ready-to-use Python structures.

 ---